Systematic study of flow of protons and light clusters in intermediate-energy heavy-ion collisions with momentum-dependent potentials: Summary

 \section{Summary}

-In this study we have investigated the sensitivity of the directed flow $v_1$ and elliptic flow $v_2$ of protons and light clusters on the EoS at SIS energies.
-Our study is based on the PHQMD microscopic transport approach which has been extended by implementing a momentum-dependent interaction in terms of a potential.
-This allow us to study three EoS, i.e. a soft (S), hard (H) and soft momentum-dependent (SM) EoS, where the S and SM potentials share the same compressibility modules of $K=200$ MeV (defined for the infinite strongly interacting matter), while the hard EoS has a compressibility module of $K=380$ MeV.
+In this study, we investigate the sensitivity of the directed flow $v_1$ and elliptic flow $v_2$ of protons and light clusters to the nuclear equation of state (EoS) at SIS energies using the PHQMD microscopic transport approach.
+For this purpose, the PHQMD model has been extended by incorporating a momentum-dependent potential in addition to the static Skyrme potential.
+We explore three types of EoS: soft (S), hard (H), and soft momentum-dependent (SM).
+The S and SM potentials share the same compressibility modulus of $K=200$ MeV (defined for infinite strongly interacting matter), while the hard EoS is characterized by a compressibility modulus of $K=380$ MeV.
+Furthermore, we examine the influence of the EoS on different deuteron production mechanisms implemented in PHQMD, including cluster recognition via the minimum spanning tree (MST) algorithm, hadronic kinetic reactions, and coalescence.
+To this end, we systematically compare the PHQMD predictions for flow observables and spectra with available experimental data for protons and light clusters in the 1 A GeV energy regime.

 Our findings are summarized as follows: \begin{itemize}